badsectorlabs/ludus/docs/docs/developers/developer-tips.md

 ## dev.sh

-When modifying Ludus itself, it's helpfully to quickly build and test your changes on a development machine.
+When modifying Ludus itself, it is helpful to build and test changes quickly on a development machine.

 To do this, you can use the `./dev.sh` script in the root of the Ludus repository.